kestra-io/docs/content/blogs/2023-09-28-release-0-12-subflow-logs-docker-builds-aws-lambda.md

 🔹 wait for the function's completion and retrieve the `output` and `logs` of the Lambda function

-🔹 contnue the end-to-end workflow by (optionally) passing the results of the Lambda function execution to the next task(s) in the workflow.
+🔹 (optionally) pass the results of the Lambda function execution to the next task(s) in the workflow.

 ![plugins](/blogs/2023-09-28-release-0-12-subflow-logs-docker-builds-aws-lambda/plugins.png)